-In the future, we hope to examine the evolution of the physical properties (e.g., stellar mass and SFR) for emission line and morphologically classified galaxies in different local environments (e.g., isolated, group and cluster), and interpret the results more quantitatively studying the influence of AGN on the observed properties.
+In a future paper we will examine the evolution of the physical properties (e.g., stellar mass and star formation rate) for emission line and morphological classified galaxies in different local environments (e.g., isolated, group and cluster), and interpret the results more quantitatively studying the influence of AGN on the observed properties.